 Steps

-- Immediately follow up with the dry cloth and blot using it absorbing moisture.
+2. Immediately follow up with the dry cloth and blot using it to absorb moisture.

-- After repeatedly doing the steps, the vinegar should have done its job and broken down the stain.
+4. After repeating the steps, the vinegar should break down the stain.

-It’s important to note that you should only use white vinegar.
-Using red wine or balsamic vinegar is not recommended as they will only make it harder to remove the stain as they are usually used as dyes.
+Pro Tips: It’s important to note that you should only use white vinegar.
+Do not use red wine or balsamic vinegar; they can make the stain harder to remove because they are often used as dyes.

 Summary

-Turmeric has been used in a lot of dishes all over the world.
+Turmeric is used in many dishes worldwide.
 The commonness of turmeric spice in dishes and even drinks makes it very easy for individuals to get their clothes stained.

 When caught up in these situations, it’s essential to know how to get turmeric stain out of clothes.